venkatraj/js-notes/Part 1/06. Advanced working with functions/6.8 Scheduling_ setTimeout and setInterval/Scheduling_ setTimeout and setInterval.md

     function sayHi(phrase, who) {
         alert( phrase + ', ' + who );
     }
-    setTimeout(sayHi, 1000, gettting, name);
+    setTimeout(sayHi, 1000, greeting, name);

-    // We want to call the execution, if either greeting or name is undefined
+    // We want to cancel the execution, if either greeting or name is undefined

     var [greeting, name] = // result of something, a server call function sayHi(phrase, who) {